 Alcohol is known for bringing out the drunk personalities of those who drink it, but we’re going to discuss how to stop being an angry drunk.
-There are several personality types that many people fall into, but one of the most common and perhaps most dangerous is the angry drunk.
-Drunk personalities include:
+There are several personality traits that many people display, but one of the most common and perhaps most dangerous is the “angry drunk.”

 - The Emotional Drunk – Prone to weeping or pouring their heart out to friends.